-As we planned our return to Australia however, something didn’t feel right – it didn’t feel as though we were returning “home”.
+As we planned our return to Australia however, something didn’t feel right.
+It didn’t feel as though we were returning ‘home’.

 It was during this time that I first met someone living the perpetual traveller lifestyle.

-So What Exactly Is the Perpetual Traveller Lifestyle?
+What Is Perpetual Travel?

 Surprisingly hard to define!
 Perpetual Travellers are, as they sound – individuals that are constantly on the move.